wn9237/rest_spec/markdowns/api/conversationthread_post_posts.md

-# Create
+# Create Post

-Create a new Create Post.
+Use this API to create a new Post.
 #### HTTP request
 ```http
 to be completed....